Wrlog/Wr.github.io/_posts/2022-09-03-Maximum likelihood estimation, maximum posterior probability estimation and Bayesian formula.md

 <img width="136" alt="image" src="https://user-images.githubusercontent.com/69442517/191628939-ec8bb412-3f23-4a00-9264-b299d50b8c6f.png">

-The Bayesian formula looks simple and is nothing more than a formula for inverting the conditional probability and joint probability.
+The Bayesian formula looks simple and is nothing more than a formula for playing the conditional probability and joint probability.

 Expanding B, it can be written as follows :